Warhammer 40,000: Setting

 Most Warhammer 40,000 fiction is set around 40,000 AD.
-Though Warhammer 40,000 is mostly a scifi setting, it adapts a number of tropes from fantasy fiction, such as magic, supernatural beings, daemonic possession, and fantasy races such as orcs and elves; "psykers" fill the role of wizards in the setting.
-The setting of this game inherits many fantasy tropes from Warhammer Fantasy (a similar wargame from Games Workshop), and by extension from Dungeons & Dragons.
-Games Workshop used to make miniature models for use in Dungeons & Dragons, and Warhammer Fantasy was originally meant to encourage customers to buy more miniature models.
+Though Warhammer 40,000 is mostly a sci-fi setting, it adapts a number of tropes from fantasy fiction, such as magic, supernatural beings, daemonic possession, and fantasy races such as orcs and elves.
+"Psykers" fill the role of wizards in the setting.
+The setting of this game inherits many fantasy tropes from Warhammer Fantasy, a similar wargame from Games Workshop, and by extension from Dungeons & Dragons.

+Games Workshop used to make miniature models for use in Dungeons & Dragons.
+Warhammer Fantasy was originally meant to encourage customers to buy more miniature models.
 Warhammer 40,000 was originally conceived as a science-fiction spin-off of Warhammer Fantasy.
 Though the games share some characters and tropes, their settings are separate.

 The setting of Warhammer 40,000 is violent and pessimistic: human scientific and social progress have ceased; humanity is in a state of total war with hostile alien races and occult forces; and the supernatural exists, is powerful and is usually untrustworthy if not outright malevolent.
 There are effectively no benevolent gods or spirits in the cosmos, only daemons and evil gods, and the cults dedicated to them are proliferating.
 In the long run, the Imperium of Man cannot hope to defeat its enemies, so the heroes of the Imperium are not fighting for a brighter future but "raging against the dying of the light".
 Through constant sacrifice and toil, the Imperium delays its inevitable doom.
-The tone of the game's setting, exemplified by its slogan "In the grim darkness of the far future, there is only war", shaped the "grimdark" subgenre of scifi, which is particularly amoral, dystopian or violent.
+The tone of the game's setting, exemplified by its slogan "In the grim darkness of the far future, there is only war", shaped the "grimdark" subgenre of sci-fi, which is particularly amoral, dystopian or violent.

 As the setting is based on a wargame, the spin-off novels and comic books are often war dramas with protagonists being warriors of some sort, the most popular being the Space Marines.
 Otherwise, they tend to be aristocrats of some sort such as Inquisitors, Rogue Traders, or Eldar princes, because only such people have the resources and liberty to have a meaningful impact on a galaxy-spanning setting whose civilisations are mostly autocratic.